 On June 28, 2022, AAAED held its annual membership meeting.
 At the meeting, the organization swore in its new officers, whose terms begin on July 1, 2022: Dr. Annette Butler (President); Sharron Gatling, Sr. CAAEP (First Vice President); Margo Foreman, MPH (Second Vice President); Sandra K. Hueneman, Sr. CAAEP (Treasurer); and Dr. Michael Snowden (Chair, Nomination and Elections Committee).
 AAAED also released its Annual Report.
-For a copy of the report, click here.

 The American Association for Access, Equity and Diversity laments the Buffalo shootings and others caused by hate, bias and racially-charged terrorism.
 It is AAAED's belief that in this maelstrom of hate and fear, the workplace must remain THE safe haven of fairness, safety and equal opportunity.

 AAAED applauds the selection of Judge Ketanji Brown Jackson as Associate Justice of the United States Supreme Court

 AAAED's 48th National Conference, "Building an Infrastructure for Sustainable and Equitable Change," will take place on October 11 - 13, 2022.
 Please click below for the Call for Speaker Proposals.
 The Deadline is Friday, March 11, 2022.

 In December 2021, AAAED members voted for the 2022-24 leadership of the association.
 The elected President, First Vice President, Second Vice President, Treasurer and Chair of the Nomination and Elections Committee.
 Click below to view the results.